apeschar/google-shopping-challenge/README.md

 In order to process the HTML code in your script, it might be useful to use the [PHP Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net/) class.
 It is very easy to use.
+Feel free to do it another way, if you prefer.

-Also, you might want to set the `User-Agent` header when you download the pages from Google.
+Also, you might want to set the User-Agent header when you download the pages from Google.
 Otherwise it might block you.
 It is best to use [curl](http://php.net/curl) because it makes it easy to add headers.